PAC-UK Privacy Statement

 - to contact you where necessary concerning our services, such as to resolve issues you may have with the service you have received from PAC-UK.

-We also process your data where we have a justifiable reason for doing so - for example personalisation of our services, including processing data to make it easier and faster for you find out about and access PAC-UK services.
+We also process your data where we have a legitimate reason for doing so - for example personalisation of our services, including processing data to make it easier and faster for you to find out about and access PAC-UK services.
 We have listed these reasons below:

 - to improve the effectiveness and quality of service that our service users can expect from us in the future;

 - to enable our support services team to help you with any enquiries or complaints in the most efficient way possible;